tetris245/ULTRAbc/README.md

 * Optimised the bg2 and bg3 commands
 * Updated the High Fame mode of the Club Card Game for R110 compatibility
 * Removed the carddesk, cardextra, cardfame, cardnoextra and moaner commands (the corresponding settings are now in the GUI)
-* Removed from the uset command the options that corresponds to settings available in the GUI
+* Removed from the uset command the options that correspond to settings available in the GUI